 I was at Urban Outfitters today, and saw this scarf.

 I stared at awhile, trying to see if I could figure out the pattern just by looking at it, but I just couldn't figure it out.
 Anyone have any ideas of what this stitch pattern is?
 All I can tell you is that the yarn was worked double, and the back of it looked vaguely like the wrong side of stockinette stitch.
 Here's a close up of it:

 elijor- Ah, I didn't know about chenille needles, those sound perfect!
 I actually went through all my needles trying to find one that was sharp *and* had a wide enough eye for the yarn, but the only one I had that fit the yarn was my good ol' tapestry needle.
 I was too impatient to go to the store and look for a better needle, so I tried to make do, and my fingers paid the price.
 But thanks for the info, I'll keep my eye out for chenille needles next time I go to the store!

-pile of flesh used: Pick Up Sticks Triangle Bag, purchased at Jimmy Beans Yarn used: Cascade 220, Charcoal and Ballerina Pink, 2 skeins each
+Pattern used: Pick Up Sticks Triangle Bag, purchased at Jimmy Beans Yarn used: Cascade 220, Charcoal and Ballerina Pink, 2 skeins each

 I only had a few issues with it, the first being that it took 4 or 5 (I lost count) times through the wash for the pink part to lose its stitch definition.
 The grey part was nice and fuzzy by the second cycle, and actually was getting icky and sheddy the more times I ran it through the wash.
 You can actually still see some stitch definition in the pink part, but I just lost my patience and thought, "eh, good enough."
 I think that it could've taken so long because it was a light color and light colors take longer to felt, or it was because it was knit relatively tightly (2 strands on size 10 needles).